rdlowrey/auryn/README.md

 }
 ```

-In this scenario $repositories does not represent a single simple variable, instead ...$repositories represents a complex type.
+In this scenario `$repositories` does not represent a single simple variable, instead `$repositories` represents a complex type.

 As Auryn works by defining rules about types, Auryn isn't able to do injection and so you'll need to use a more advanced technique to be able to inject.